theHostileNegotiator/KWBandage/PatchNotes.md

 #### Seeker
 1. Will prioritise infantry over aircraft or vehicles
 	* Changed Weapon Category from GUN to MISSILE
+#### Harvester
+1. Will play generic EVA event when attacked instead of a unique Harvester EVA event
+	* Changed EVA event for Harvester Under Attack
+2. Reaper 17 has higher health value under the shields
+	* Normalised health from 6000 to 5000
+		* Reduced shield cooldown from 120 to 100 seconds to further match behaviour with Attenuated Forcefield
 #### Corrupter
 1. Healing ability may not work on certain sub faction units (such as the Explorer)
 	* Added missing units into the ability